 Our method of cleaning is one we have been using for many years, derived from when we would return from car shows with the cars covered in a layer of fine dust.
 We have found this to be the best, safest and easiest way to effectively clean them down.

-You will need either the Clean Detail or our new Fully Slick detailing sprays.
-We personally prefer the Fully Slick as it has a bit more protection built into it to stop the chance of any dust micro-scratching.
+You will need either the Boss Gloss or our more protective Fully Slick detailing sprays.
+We personally prefer the Boss Gloss for the cars in our shed, as it is a lot easier to use than the more protective Fully Slick.
+Both are equally lubricating though, which is critical to stop the chance of any dust micro-scratching.
 You will also need at least five of our soft and plush microfibre towels; either the 4 or 5 of the Big Softie or Drop Bear microfibre cloths (we prefer the Drop Bear for the safest finish, but either is okay).